Vince Dunn Game Preview: Kraken vs. Oilers

 Dunn Stats vs. the Oilers

-- The Oilers have conceded 50 goals in total (4.2 per game), which ranks 28th in the NHL in goals allowed.
+- The Oilers have given up 52 goals in total (3.7 per game), which ranks 22nd in the NHL in goals allowed.

 |2023-2024 Season